rmp135/sql-ts/docs/README.md

 <!-- div:left-panel -->

 Filter the tables to exclude those specified.
 These must be in the format `schema.table`.
-See [interfaceNameFormat](#interfacenameformat) for schema naming conventions.
+See [Object Name Format](#object-name-format) for schema naming conventions.

 Excluding a table takes precedence over including it.
 Specifying a table in both configuration options will exclude it.